 Meaning : This has no 'meaning' as such but is named after the famous director of TRES who developed it in the 70s and 80s - one component is from his grandmothers name & one from his mothers.
 He developed this cultivar to bring Taiwanese tea to a new level - he also developed the T-13 known as 'Jade oolong' but this is less known & harder to grow as it is more prone to pests.

 Alongside Qing Xin : 青心 TTES 12 Jin Xuan 金萱 is the most common cultivar for Dong Ding The most famous area for Dong Ding [LUGU Town] has yearly competitions for teas made from both of these cultivars. 青心 TTES 12 cultivar is actually a hybrid designed as an improvement on previous cultivars which performs well up to high altitudes.
-However it is rarely found above 1000 or 1100 metres.
-You would never, for example, find this in Lishan where it is >1800 metres.
+However it is rarely found above 1000 or 1100 metres - where it is you would find a higher concentration in aromatic material delivering more expressiveness and a rich texture.
+But you rarely find Jin Xuan at altitude for example in Lishan [>1800 metres].
 The reason for this is economics.
-As this delivers so well at low altitudes it makes little sense to make the effort to plant it high with all the additional risks this brings [temperature fluctuations /high costs].
+As Jin Xuan delivers so well at low altitudes it makes little sense to make the effort to plant it high with all the additional risks this brings [temperature fluctuations /high costs].

 Teas we sell from the TTES 12 Jin Xuan 金萱